Memerlin/Virtual-Intelligence-Knowledge-Text-based-Opensource-Roleplay/README.md

 # Virtual Intelligence Knowledge Text-based Opensource Roleplay
- Or how I like to call it, Viktor, is my attempt to training AI from scratch.
+ Or how I like to call it, Viktor, is my attempt to training AI from scratch without proper hardware.
 The training data might be released someday, I'm a bit uncomfortable letting people see my chatlogs.
  Special thanks to OpenAI, Claude, HuggingFace, Riot Games and my friends at Uni.

 # So, how am I supossed to use this?